kriselers/krysis-robot/PLD/README.md

 # PLD

-PLD designs for the logic of the Krysis Robot
+PLD designs for the logic of the Krysis Robot created in Multisim